semgrep/semgrep-docs/docs/semgrep-app/findings.md

 Semgrep rules provide a metadata schema to identify common categories such as the above.
 Semgrep findings include a `message` field that describes the security issue or bug that must be resolved.
 Findings may also provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.

-Another way of categorizing findings is **based on the validity of of the match**:
+Another way of categorizing findings is **based on the validity of the match**:

 <dl>
     <dt>True positive</dt>